Isangeles/mural/README.md

 ## Commands
 [Burn](https://github.com/Isangeles/burn) CI handles commands execution.

-Additionally to Burn tools, Mural implements guiman tool to manage game GUI.
+Additionally to Burn tools, Mural implements gui tools to manage game GUI.
 You can access CI by the dropdown console in the main menu or chat window in HUD, both accessible by pressing '`'(grave).